diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

 - 2026\.
+"Discovering Novel Word Order Patterns in Latin Epic in 21 Centuries of Latin Epic," *Epic Through Numbers: Digital and Quantitative Approaches to Greek and Latin Epic*.
+Celtic Conference in Classics.
+Maynooth University Department of Classics.
+Maynooth, Ireland.
+July 14. [[abstract]](../word-order){:.cv-link}
+- 2026\.
+"Is Agentic Philology an Oxymoron?
+Some Thoughts on Error, Control, and Disciplinary Definition," *AI & the Study of Antiquity*, Rutgers University Classics Department.
+New Brunswick, NJ.
+March 13. [[abstract]](../agentic-philology){:.cv-link}
+- 2026\.
 "Recovering 34 Billion Latin Words from AI Training Data: Or Philology’s Collaborative Demands at Computational Scale," Society for Classical Studies Annual Meeting (SCS2026).
 San Francisco.
 January 10.
 Co-written with D. Bamman, C. Brooks, M. Hudspeth, and B. O'Connor. [[abstract]](../collaborative){:.cv-link}
 - 2025\.
 "How to Teach Latin like a Computer: Repositioning the Last Five Decades of Computational Approaches to Latin Instruction," *The Futures of Antiquity in an Age of Digital Data and AI*.
 Stanford University.
 November 15.
 - 2025\. "*De everrendo*, or the Implications of “Trawl” Methods in Latin Text Collection," *The Futures of Antiquity in an Age of Digital Data and AI*.
 Stanford University.
 November 14.